isabella232/advertising-cloud.en/help/dsp/tracking/third-party-tracking-pixels.md

     * For In-Stream units, fire the pixel on the impression or quartile completion.
     * For In-Display units, fire the pixel on the impression, view, quartile completions and clicks.
-    * Our BrandSights surveys can fire the following 3rd party pixels:

-        * Survey Start: The first question has been answered.
-(Only fired if there is more than one question.)
-        * Survey Complete: The last (or only) question has been answered.

 * Pixel URL: drop the 1x1 3rd party pixel here
 * Pixel Name: name the pixel.
 Recommended to be specific to avoid confusion